 Penn State EDGE Jayson Oweh has exciting athletic foundation in NFL Draft

 There’s a lot more that goes into scouting besides athletic quantification.
 But that’s a good place to start, especially with Oweh.
 His physical tools might be second to none at his position.
-At 6-foot-5, 252 pounds, Oweh reportedly has a 4.33 40-yard dash, a 36.5-inch vertical, and a 127-inch broad jump.
-We’ll need to wait for official confirmation on those numbers at the NFL Combine.
+At 6-foot-5, 257 pounds, Oweh earned a Relative Athletic Score of 9.92 this offseason.
+At his pro day, he logged a 4.37 40-yard dash, a 39.5-inch vertical, a 134-inch broad jump, and 95th-percentile agility scores.

 Oweh absolutely explodes off the line.
 That’s even more impressive, considering that he still has room to play lower and improve his leverage.